-In the Simpevarp area nearby Oskarshamn meteorological monitoring has been going on since year 2003 and hydrological monitoring since the beginning of year 2004.
+In the Simpevarp area nearby Oskarshamn meteorological monitoring has been going on since 2003 and hydrological monitoring since the beginning of 2004.
 Meteorological measurements are performed at two places, Äspö and Plittorp.
 Measured and calculated parameters at these stations are temperature, wind speed and direction, air humidity, precipitation, air pressure, global radiation and potential evapotranspiration.
 The Swedish Meteorological and Hydrological Institute, SMHI, has been responsible for planning and designing of the two stations used for meteorological monitoring.
-Furthermore, SMHI has been responsible for planning and constructing fifteen hydrological measuring stations.
-At these hydrological stations, water levels in lakes and in the sea are taken.
-Additional water temperature and electrical conductivity are measured and discharges in watercourses decided.
+Furthermore, SMHI has been responsible for planning and constructing fifteen hydrological measured.
+Additional water temperature and electrical conductivity are measured and discharges in water-courses decided.
 Hydrological measurements are performed at fifteen different places.